-When it comes to rearing fish in a body of water like aquariums, water quality is vital.
+Water quality is vital when rearing fish in a body of water like an aquarium.
 The quality of water has a direct impact on the life and survival of the fish.
-If the water is hard or very hard, the chances of your fish surviving are slim, especially if your fish specie isn't trained to survive in such an environment.
-If the fish isn't compatible with the type of water, you might have a little problem.
+If the water is hard or very hard, the chances of your fish surviving are slim, especially if your fish specie isn’t trained to survive in such an environment.
+If the fish isn’t compatible with the type of water, you might have a little problem.

 How Do You Determine Whether Your Aquarium Water Is Hard or Soft?

 If you are unsure about the quality of your aquarium water, there are ways to test for that.
 This is how to determine whether your aquarium water is hard or soft.

 This step is more like for DIY people.
 We find this method the simplest among them all.
 The reason for saying so is that it won’t take more than ten minutes to figure out whether your water has gone hard.
 You stay in your comfort zone and carry out the testing yourself.

 Insert the test strip into a container filled with aquarium water, and wait for a few minutes.
 Test strips come with color charts, so observe the color change.
 The corresponding color change in the water with that of the color chart will determine if you have a soft water aquarium or not.